dougmassay/pkg-sigil/BUILD.md

 including all its dependencies, from scratch, for the linux platform.

-In general, a build proceeds in two steps, first build all the dependencies, then build the Sigil installer itself.
+In general, a build proceeds in two steps, first build all the dependencies, then building Sigil and the installer package itself.

 Requirements
 ---------------